DarkCoderSc/OptixGate/README.md

 ## Changelogs

+### 1.0.0 (Sept 2025)

+* **Column sorting:** Improved data navigation with sortable columns.
+* **ZLib data compression:** Optimized performance through compression of Optix packets (JSON commands and responses).
+* **File manager enhancements:** Added backward/forward navigation for easier file browsing, and go to location.
+* **Execute-only folders:** Introduced a dedicated folder icon to clearly identify execute-only directories.
+* **Multi-listener support:** Manage multiple servers with saved configurations and automatic startup.
+* **IPv6 compatibility:** Full support for modern IPv6 networking alongside IPv4.
+* **Code improvements:** General optimizations and refinements for better stability and maintainability.

-### 1.0.0 Alpha 1
+### 1.0.0 Alpha 1 (August 2025)

-- First release ever.
+* First release ever.

 ## Dependencies

-OptixGate (Server) and the Client GUI both require the Virtual Treeview component from JAM Software; it is recommended to use the latest available version.
+OptixGate (Server) and the Client GUI both require the [Virtual Treeview component from JAM Software](https://www.jam-software.com/virtual-treeview); it is recommended to use the latest available version.
 OptixGate additionally requires OMultiPanel to be compiled, which is necessary for Remote Shell panel splitting.
-All parts of the program also use the X-SuperObject library from vkrapotkin.
+[XSuperObject](https://github.com/onryldz/x-superobject) library from vkrapotkin and [OMultiPanel](https://sourceforge.net/projects/omultipanel/) from Ondřej Pokorný are also used.

+*You will find the third-party Delphi libraries used in the project source code, matching the exact versions I worked with, in the folder `Libraries > Delphi`.*

+It is recommended to use the latest version of Delphi.
+You can install the [Delphi Community Edition](https://www.embarcadero.com/products/delphi/starter/free-download), which is available free of charge and fully sufficient to compile the entire project.

 For OpenSSL support, it is recommended to use the distributed DLLs provided in the Library folder.
 You may use your own compiled version at your own risk.
 The OpenSSL version should be at least equal to or higher than the version included in the project, though compatibility is not guaranteed.